Sharif Aly

 Geoff Attardo

-Geoff Attardo's research group focuses on the reproductive biology and physiology of insect vectors of human disease.
+Geoff Attardo's research group focuses on the biology, physiology, and ecology of insect vectors of human disease.
 They use a variety of tools ranging from classical behavioral and physiological analyses to 3d visualization, molecular biology, biochemistry and genetics.
 The primary subjects of their work have been mosquitoes and tsetse flies.
-Currently, the lab is focused on the biology behind the post-mating response in female tsetse flies which are unique insects that lactate and give birth to live young!
-The goal of this work is to identify and exploit biology that could be used to control tsetse fly populations.
-In addition, they are studying the physiology underlying insecticide resistance in the invasive mosquito Aedes aegypti which is rapidly spreading through California.
+Currently, the lab is focused on the biology and physiology underlying insecticide resistance in the invasive mosquito Aedes aegypti which is rapidly spreading through California.
 This work involves behavioral, biochemical and genetic analyses of these mosquitoes to identify the mechanisms behind how these mosquitoes had adapted to overcome pressures from insecticides.
-They would like to utilize this information to detect the presence of resistance as well as to develop alternative approaches to help control the spread of these mosquitoes throughout California.
+In addition, he is working with local traditional ecological knowledge practitioners to study the dynamics of healthy versus degraded wetland ecosystems on food webs and regulation of mosquito populations.

 Chris Barker